LoopKit/LoopWorkspace/README.md

 For experienced users who have already verified their macOS and Xcode versions, two one-step copy blocks are provided to perform the two actions required for a rebuild.
 Paste each set of commands into a terminal.
 Review output for errors - if there are errors, please use the LoopDocs link.

-The # symbol is simply there so you do not need to hit enter after the final input in this buffer.
-There will be a # showing in the terminal window when done.
-You can either hit return or backspace to clear it.

 ### Clean Profiles and Derived Data